Binish30/Online-Shopping-Portal/README.md

 ## Banners
 - GET /api/banners/ - Lists all active homepage banners.

-## Orders
+## Orders & Payments
 - POST /api/create-order/ - Creates a new order from the user's cart (requires auth).
 - GET /api/my-orders/ - Gets the logged-in user's order history (requires auth).
 - POST /api/orders/<id>/cancel/ - Cancels a pending order (requires auth).
+- POST /api/create-payment-intent/ (Stripe) -  Initiating a Payment.
+- GET /api/orders/<id>/ - Returns list of order based on id.
+- GET /api/orders/<id>/invoice/ (PDF Download) - Invoice download after order is delivered.

 # ✨ Future Enhancements
-## Payment Integration
-- Integrate a payment gateway like Stripe or Razorpay.

 ## User Profile Management
-- Create a dedicated dashboard for users to update their profile details and manage a shipping address book.
+- Create a dedicated "My Profile" page where users can update their first name, last name, and change their password.
+- Implement a shipping address book, allowing users to save and manage multiple addresses.

-## Product Reviews
+## Product Reviews & Ratings
-- Allow users to leave reviews and ratings for products.
+- Allow logged-in users to submit a star rating and a text review for products they have purchased.
+- Display the average rating on product cards and show all reviews on the product detail page.

-## Deployment
+## Advance Features
-- Prepare and deploy the application to a cloud service like AWS, Heroku, or DigitalOcean.
+- Inventory Management: Add a stock_quantity field to the Product model and decrease it when an order is placed.
+Prevent out-of-stock items from being purchased.
+- Email Notifications: Integrate a service like SendGrid to send transactional emails for order confirmations and shipping updates.
+- Advanced State Management: For even larger applications, the frontend state management could be refactored to use a more powerful library like Redux Toolkit.

 # 🐛 Troubleshooting

 ## Common Issues
-  1. Module not found errors: Make sure all dependencies are installed
-  2. Database errors: Run migrations with python manage.py migrate
-  3. CORS issues: Ensure Django CORS settings are configured
+  1. ModuleNotFoundError (Backend): Your virtual environment is likely not active.
+Activate it (.\venv\Scripts\activate on Windows) and run pip install -r requirements.txt.
+  2. Dependency Errors (Frontend): Run npm install in the frontend directory to ensure all packages are installed.
+If you see strange errors, deleting the node_modules folder and running npm install again is a reliable fix.
+  3. CORS Errors on Live Site: Ensure your CORS_ALLOWED_ORIGINS environment variable on your backend host (PythonAnywhere/Render) exactly matches your frontend's Vercel URL (e.g., https://your-site.vercel.app), with no trailing slash.
+  4. 404 Not Found on Refresh (Live Site): This means your frontend/vercel.json file is missing or misconfigured.
+It is required for a React Router application on Vercel.
+  5. Static/Admin Files Not Loading on PythonAnywhere: Go to the "Web" tab on PythonAnywhere and ensure the "Static files" mappings are correct and then click the "Reload" button.
+  6. 500 Internal Server Error: This is a backend crash.
+Check the server logs on your hosting provider (Render or PythonAnywhere) to see the full Python traceback and find the root cause.

 Happy Shopping! 🛒